everyday-cc/ai/_news/2023-08-22-ibm-unveils-watsonx-generative-ai-capabilities-to-accelerate-mainframe-application-modernization.md

 ---
 category: news
 title: "IBM Unveils watsonx Generative AI Capabilities to Accelerate Mainframe Application Modernization"
-excerpt: "IBM is designing this product to refactor, transform, and validate COBOL code to help speed time-to-value and augment skills for critical application modernization on IBM ZThe"
+excerpt: "\"We have had excellent client response to our generative AI investments and we are intrigued by the opportunity to further our efforts by leveraging IBM watsonx Code Assistant for Z to address a ..."
-publishedDateTime: 2023-08-22T04:01:00Z
+publishedDateTime: 2023-08-22T04:20:00Z
 originalUrl: "https://www.benzinga.com/pressreleases/23/08/n33976429/ibm-unveils-watsonx-generative-ai-capabilities-to-accelerate-mainframe-application-modernization"
 webUrl: "https://www.benzinga.com/pressreleases/23/08/n33976429/ibm-unveils-watsonx-generative-ai-capabilities-to-accelerate-mainframe-application-modernization"
 ampWebUrl: "https://www.benzinga.com/amp/content/33976429"